giga-sec/gigaSec-Tech-Notes/3. Notes/Metasploit.md

 -> exploit names (eternalblue, heartbleed, etc.)
 -> target system.

-It uses Metasploit Framework Database to give the results of the searches
+`search` uses Metasploit Framework Database to give the results of the searches